velvia/links/rust.md

 The ideal performance-wise is to not need serialization at all; ie be able to read directly from portions of a binary byte slice.
 There are some libraries for doing this, such as flatbuffers, or [flatdata](https://heremaps.github.io/flatdata/) for which there is a Rust crate; or Cap'n Proto.
 However, there may be times when you want more control or things like Cap'n Proto are not good enough.

 How do we perform low-level byte/bit twiddling and precise memory access?
 Unfortunately, all structs in Rust basically need to have known sizes.
 There's something called [dynamically sized types](https://doc.rust-lang.org/nomicon/exotic-sizes.html) basically like slices where you can have the last element of a struct be an array of unknown size; however, they are virtually impossible to create and work with, and this only covers some cases anyhow.
-So we will unfortunately need a combination of techniques:
+So we will unfortunately need a combination of techniques.
+In order of preference:
+* I have found [plain](https://github.com/randomites/plain) works really well.
+Mark your structs with `#[repr(C)]`.
+It only helps with size and alignment, not endianness - so maybe more for in-memory structures or when you are sure you don't need code to work across endianness platforms.
+If your structures are not aligned then use `#[repr(C, packed)]` or `#[align(1)]`.
+* Use a crate such as [bytes](https://crates.io/crates/bytes) or [scroll](https://crates.io/crates/scroll) to help extract and write structs and primitives to/from buffers.
+Might need extra copying though.
+Also see [iobuf](https://crates.io/crates/iobuf)
+* [arrayref](https://docs.rs/arrayref/0.3.5/arrayref/) might help extract fixed size arrays from longer ones.
+* Or use the [pod](http://arcnmx.github.io/nue/pod/index.html) crate to help with some of the above conversions.
+However pod seems to no longer be maintained. [nue](http://arcnmx.github.io/nue/nue/index.html) and its macros can also help with struct alignment.
 * Allocate a `Vec::<u8>` and [transmute](https://stackoverflow.com/questions/25917260/getting-raw-bytes-from-packed-struct) specific portions to/from structs of known size, or convert pointers within regions back to references:
 ```rust
     let foobar: *mut Foobar = mybytes[..].as_ptr() as *mut Foobar;
     let &mut Foobar = (unsafe { foobar.as_ref() }).expect("Cannot convert foobar to ref");
 ```
-* Or use the [pod](http://arcnmx.github.io/nue/pod/index.html) crate to help with some of the above conversions.
-No need for unsafe! [nue](http://arcnmx.github.io/nue/nue/index.html) and its macros can also help with struct alignment.
-* A simpler version of pod is [plain](https://github.com/randomites/plain) - only helps with size and alignment, not endianness
 * Or [structview](https://crates.io/crates/structview) which offers types for unaligned integers etc.
-* Use a crate such as [bytes](https://crates.io/crates/bytes) or [scroll](https://crates.io/crates/scroll) to help extract and write structs and primitives to/from buffers.
-Also see [iobuf](https://crates.io/crates/iobuf)
 * As a last resort, work with [raw pointer](https://doc.rust-lang.org/std/primitive.pointer.html) math using the add/sub/offset methods, but this is REALLY UNSAFE.
 ```rust
     let foobar: *mut Foobar = mybytes[..].as_ptr() as *mut Foobar;